SamG101-Developer/SPP-Primer-2/Writerside/topics/11-5-Pinning.md

 Therefore, a mechanism is required to ensure that the borrow remains valid for the duration of the asynchronous function or coroutines.
 The key issue is that the exit point for these calls is non-deterministic, meaning standard analysis isn't possible.
-This led to the introduction of pinning.
+The "pinning" model is used to guarantee that borrows remain valid for the duration of the call.

 A borrow is "pinned", if the corresponding owned object that the borrow points to is pinned.
 If all borrows into a coroutine of asynchronous function are pinned, then it is guaranteed that they are valid for the duration for the